silentfuzzle/Cue-Masher/README.md

 There are several ways that you can select a sound to edit.
 You can hold down the Shift key and press an associated keyboard key, you can hold down the Shift key and click a button in the interface, or you can toggle on Editing Mode by selecting Edit > Editing mode from the menu bar.
 In Editing Mode, press any supported key that's been assigned a sound or click a button in the interface to select a sound to edit.

 Once you select a sound, an Edit Sound dialogue box pre-populated with the information about the selected sound will appear.
 You can change any of the sound's attributes and then click the Apply Changes button to update the project.
 You can also delete the sound from the board by clicking the Delete button, or click Cancel to discard all changes.
-Clicking Copy opens the sound in another Edit Sound dialogue box where you can assign it to another key on the board.
+Clicking Copy opens the sound in another Edit Sound dialogue box where you can assign it to another key on the board and modify it as desired.

 If you assign a new sound a key that is already associated with a sound or you assign an existing sound a new key that is already associated with another sound, you will be asked to resolve the conflict before the board will be updated.
 You can do this by selecting "Replace", "Replace and Edit", or "Cancel" from the following dialogue box.
 The Replace option replaces the existing sound with the new or updated sound.
 Replace and Edit also replaces the existing sound, but it brings up a new Edit Sound dialogue box where you can select a new key for the sound that was replaced.
 Clicking Cancel cancels the action and returns you to the Add or Edit Sound dialogue where you can select a new key for the sound and continue editing it.